 All grievances shall be processed in accordance with the following procedure:

-Within fourteen (14) calendar days of the occurrence (or knowledge of the occurrence or when the grievant reasonably should have known of the occurrence) of a situation, condition, or action which caused the grievance, the employee(s) affected and/or the Union representative shall present the written grievance to the appropriate supervisor for resolution.
+Within fourteen (14) calendar days of the occurrence (or knowledge of the occurrence or when the grievant reasonably should have known of the occurrence) of a situation, condition, or action which caused the grievance, the employee(s) affected, the shop steward, and/or the Union representative shall present the written grievance to the appropriate supervisor for resolution.
 The written grievance will include a description of the issue being grieved, including the relevant facts, the contract section(s) alleged to have been violated, and the remedy sought.
 The parties shall meet and attempt to resolve the grievance within fourteen (14) calendar days of the time the grievance is filed.
 The Department shall provide a written response within fourteen (14) calendar days of the actual meeting date, or in the event no meeting occurred, within twenty-eight (28) calendar days from when the grievance was filed.
-If the Department fails to provide a written response, the Union may move the grievance to Step 2.
+If the Department fails to provide a written response, the grievance shall be deemed automatically moved to Step 2.

 If mediation fails to resolve the grievance within a reasonable time, or if the University declines mediation, the grievance may be submitted to arbitration, unless withdrawn by the Union.
 The Union must submit the request for arbitration to the University's Office of Labor Relations within thirty (30) calendar days from the final date of mediation, or receipt of the University's rejection of mediation.
 The arbitration process will be administered by the PERC using a list of nine arbitrators from either Washington or Oregon.
 The parties will select an arbitrator using the alternate strike method.